 Despite this rocky start for Heather, for the past two years Baldwin Park High has sold out of their orders completely, even having to order more.
 When Heather partnered with United Yearbook, she got a lot of marketing ideas from Sarah, her United Yearbook representative.

 Heather states that she learned lots of important marketing lessons from Sarah, including the power of emailing parents.
 Heather had never even thought of emailing parents before, so when Sarah asked her for parent emails, she thought “Wait, I can do that?”
 The usefulness of emailing parents has been especially apparent this past year for Heather.
-She states that her books selling out last year were mostly due to email marketing for parents, which is a strategy she’s adopted because of how personal it is.
+She states that her books selling out last year was mostly due to email marketing for parents, which is a strategy she’s adopted because of how personal it is.
 She doesn’t want to bombard parents with emails, though, and suggests sending an email maybe once every couple of weeks – this is because parents may not always see the first email that goes out, but are more likely to view the second

 It’s important to show parents what you have to offer and to build sales by developing connections.
 It’s a bit hard to do this with students, since the parents are the ones with the credit card.